proplot-dev/proplot/docs/why-proplot.rst

 --------
 In ProPlot, the tight layout algorithm is simpler and more accurate because:

 #.
-The new `~proplot.subplots.GridSpec` class permits variable spacing between rows and columns.
+The new `~proplot.subplots.FlexibleGridSpec` class permits variable spacing between rows and columns.
 #.
-The `~proplot.subplots.GridSpec` spacing parameters are specified in physical units instead of figure-relative units.
+The `~proplot.subplots.FlexibleGridSpec` spacing parameters are specified in physical units instead of figure-relative units.
 #.
-Figures are restricted to have only *one* `~matplotlib.gridspec.GridSpec` per figure.
-When a `~matplotlib.gridspec.SubplotSpec` is passed to `~proplot.subplots.Figure.add_subplot`, the figure is locked to the associated `~matplotlib.gridspec.GridSpec`.
-When an integer or tuple is passed to `~proplot.subplots.Figure.add_subplot`, the geometry implied by subsequent calls must *divide* or *multiply* the initial geometry -- for example, two square subplots above a longer rectangle subplot can be drawn by passing ``221``, ``222``, and ``212`` to `~proplot.subplots.Figure.add_subplot`.
-This *considerably* simplifies the algorithm (see :pr:`50` for details).
+Figures are restricted to have only *one* `~matplotlib.gridspec.FlexibleGridSpec` per figure.
+This is done by requiring users to draw all of their subplots at once with `~proplot.subplots.subplots`.
+This requirement *considerably* simplifies the algorithm (see :pr:`50` for details).

 ..
-   The `~matplotlib.gridspec.GridSpec` class is useful for creating figures with complex subplot geometry.
+   The `~matplotlib.gridspec.FlexibleGridSpec` class is useful for creating figures with complex subplot geometry.
 ..
    Users want to control axes positions with gridspecs.
 ..
-   * Matplotlib permits arbitrarily many `~matplotlib.gridspec.GridSpec`\ s per figure.
+   * Matplotlib permits arbitrarily many `~matplotlib.gridspec.FlexibleGridSpec`\ s per figure.
 This greatly complicates the tight layout algorithm for little evident gain.
 ..
    ProPlot introduces a marginal limitation (see discussion in :pr:`50`) but *considerably* simplifies the tight layout algorithm.